MFR6340/theenglishextension.org/young-world-2/Unit-2: A Town Like Mine.md

 <img src="https://imgur.com/FyueilY.png" width="25%" />

-Welcome to the town of Centerburg, where  Young Homer Price has a series of adventures in the imaginary 194.
-He has a pet skunk, who helps him catch some robbers and goes to the movie theatre where he meets a star.
+Young Homer Price has a series of adventures in the imaginary 1940s town of Centerburg.
+He has a pet skunk, who helps him catch some robbers and goes to the movie theater where he meets a star.
 It’s a different time, when cars needed to be cranked, and comic books were a dime.
-Make sure to read this, rather than listening to the audio version, as the illustrations are great fun.. (lexile 1000L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>
+Make sure to read this, rather than listen to the audio version, as the illustrations by the author are great fun. (lexile 1000L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Homer-Price-Robert-McCloskey/9780140309270?ref=grid-view&qid=1665841406347&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1006452924" rel="nofollow">Buy on Orell Füssli</a>